adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 ```

-# Here IS THIS IMAGE USED:
+# THE IMAGE WHICH IS USED IN THE CODE:

 ![Alt Text](images/624.jpg)